assadick-dev/Portfolio-Cybersecurite/HackTheBox/Active/README.md

-# 🚩 Rapport d'Audit : Machine "Active" (Hack The Box)
+# 🚩 Audit Report: "Active" (Hack The Box)

 | Nom | IP | Difficulté | OS |
 | :--- | :--- | :--- | :--- |
 | **Active** | 10.129.3.175 | Facile | Windows |

-## 1. Résumé de l'Audit
+## 1. Executive Summary
-L'objectif était d'évaluer la sécurité d'un contrôleur de domaine.
-L'audit a révélé deux failles critiques de configuration permettant une compromission totale du domaine (Domain Admin).
+The objective of this audit was to evaluate the security of a Windows Domain Controller.
+The assessment revealed two critical configuration flaws: unprotected sensitive files in SMB shares and a vulnerable service account.
+These flaws allowed for a full domain compromise (Domain Admin).

-## 2. Énumération & Reconnaissance avec Nmap
+## 2. 2.
+Reconnaissance & Enumeration (Nmap)
-Nous allons commencer par un scan nmap de tous les ports de la machine pour decouvrir les differents services fonctionnant sur la cible.
+We start by running an Nmap scan on the target to discover active services.

 ![Nmap Scan](./images/nmap-scan.png)